martinus/nanobench/docs/comparison.md

 ## Celero

 Unfortunately I couldn't get it working.
-I only got segmentation faults for my `x += x` benchmark.
+I only got segmentation faults for my `x += x` benchmarks.
+Get it here: [celero](https://github.com/DigitalInBlue/Celero)

 ## Picobench

+It took me a while to figure out that I have to configure the slow test, otherwise it would run for a looong time.
+The number of iterations is hardcoded, this library seems very basic.
+Get it here: [picobench](https://github.com/iboB/picobench)

 ### Sourcecode

-It took me a while to figure out that I have to configure the slow test, otherwise it would run for a looong time since the number of iterations is hardcoded.

 ```cpp
 #define PICOBENCH_IMPLEMENT_WITH_MAIN